+SA2 Answer on the two logical gNB solution:

 SA is happy to endorse the two logical gNB solutions as there is no impact to existing behaviour in the CN and systemwide.

 SA2, additionally, has discussed the following solutions in the LS and has the SA2 answer below to the question in the action to SA2.